bryborge/dockerize-plex/README.md

     ```

 If all went well,
-you should now be running Plex inside a container behind your
+you should now be running Plex and Tautulli inside two containers behind your
 [Traefik reverse proxy](https://github.com/sonofborge/dockerize-traefik).

 ## Add Content from a Network Share